lbjennings/Springboard/Springboard/readme.md

 List of projects for Springboard Data Science Course

-JSON mini project- highlights usage of JSON.
-Three questions are answered.
-Data is wraggled from a JSON format into Pandas dataframe.

-SQL- highlights MODE SQL platform.
-A small case study from their site used to demonstrate SQL analysis.
+requirements.txt : is the packages for environment setup to run the notebook

-Capstone Project 1- is a data science project using a data set from InstaCart to predict future reorders.
+Capstone Project 1 :  Is a data science project looking into grocery customer shopping habits.
+The data set comes from InstaCart and is used to explore customer habits and to predict future reorders for grocery products.
+The

+Mini-Projects : holds several examples of online class assignments using different data science techniques: clustering, linear regression, logarithmic regression, naive bayes classification, SQL analytics, and JSON usage.

+Capstone Project One Proposal.pdf  :  Is the concept idea for developing Capstone Project 1 -Grocery Customer Analysis

+San Francisco Meetup :  Is a paper on networking in the city.